Maciej-git/cut/README.md

 ### functions.c

-The file contains functions needed to open, read /proc/stat file and calculate CPU usage.
+The file contains core functions needed to open, read /proc/stat file and calculate CPU usage.
+Additionally, functions such as watchdog, log file generation and a SIGTERM handler to catch the break signal (CTRL+C) are also provided.

 ### main.c

-The file contains application main function and helper functions to run the threads: "Reader", "Analyzer" and "Printer" and SIGTERM handler to catch the break signal (CTRL+C).
+The file contains application main function and runs the threads: "Reader", "Analyzer", "Printer", "Watchdog" and "Logger".

 ### /tests